0xunwallet/module-client-demo/README.md

 ## Scope
 - introduce a dedicated `bond` module in the module catalog
-- wire the module to Bond.credit APIs and authentication
+- wire the module to Bond.credit APIs
 - surface module-specific UI flows alongside the existing experience

 ## Status